To access the Classic Dashboard click on the dropdown behind a survey and click on See Dashboard. Now you'll be taken to the overview dashboard.

-To get to your dashboard, simply click on Forms and click on Dashboard behind a feedback form.
+To get to your dashboard, simply click on Survey overview and click on Dashboard behind a feedback survey.
 This is an example of the dashboard for a 'Starred Platform Evaluation'.

-Each feedback form has its own dashboard.
-To view the feedback on a different form, choose the form you're interested in via the upper left panel.
+Each feedback survey has its own dashboard.
+To view the feedback on a different survey, choose the survey you're interested in via the upper left panel.

 The overall scores in the grids are weighted average values of all responses in the grid.
 By clicking on a specific question, you see the details of the scores and comments on that particular element.
 This applies to all the Starred-grids and NPS scores.

-At the top of the Dashboard, you can compare groups within this feedback form.
-This is also possible if you made your own groups within your form.
+At the top of the Dashboard, you can compare groups within this feedback survey.
+This is also possible if you made your own groups within your survey.
 If you did not make groups, click here for more information.